hector99-Rod/interview_ML/README.md

-# zubale-ml-test
+# Mini-Prod ML Challenge (Starter)

-Zubale's ML Engineer candidate test skeleton
+See the Google Doc for full candidate brief.